I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: Interstate Standard Freeway Length: 18.4 Miles Status: Complete (signage could be updated)

 The US 13/64 freeway from the Edgecombe/Martin County Line was built to interstate standards.
 The feasibility study only recommends possible signage updates and the addition of an ITS system costing $2.2 million.
 They also suggest the possible reconstruction of the NC 125 (Prison Camp Road) interchange which would add another $2.5 million to the total.
-A divisional contract (DA00512, TIP No. I-6028C) was let on January 19, 2022 to resurface 7.3 miles in Martin County from NC 125 to the US 17 intersection, work was to start on March 20, 2023 and be completed by the end of December 2023.
-Work was recently completed on another pavement rehabilitation contract (I-6028B) that did similar work from US 64 Alternate to NC 125.
+A divisional contract (DA00512, TIP No. I-6028C) was let on January 19, 2022 to resurface 7.3 miles in Martin County from NC 125 to the US 17 intersection, work was completed by the end of December 2023.
+Work was also completed on another pavement rehabilitation contract (I-6028B) that did similar work from US 64 Alternate to NC 125.

 US 13/17 from US 64 Exit in Williamston to Roanoke River Bridge